SpaceVim/SpaceVim/docs/_posts/2018-01-01-SpaceVim-Newsletter-Never-lost-never-give-up.md

 # [newsletter](https://spacevim.org/development#newsletter) > Never lost, Never give up

-Welcome to the second newsletter for SpaceVim, a project that hopes to turn vim to be an modular IDE for most languages.
+Welcome to the second newsletter for SpaceVim, a project that hopes to turn vim into a modular IDE for most languages.

 ## What is SpaceVim

-SpaceVim is a distribution of the vim editor that's inspired by [spacemacs](https://github.com/syl20bnr/spacemacs).
-It manages collections of plugins in layers, which help collect related packages together to provide features.
+SpaceVim is a vim distribution which's inspired by [spacemacs](https://github.com/syl20bnr/spacemacs).
+It manages collection of plugins in layers, which help collect related packages together to provide features.
 For example, the [python layer](http://spacevim.org/layers/lang/python/) collects [deoplete.nvim](https://github.com/Shougo/deoplete.nvim/), [neomake](https://github.com/neomake/neomake) and [jedi-vim](https://github.com/davidhalter/jedi-vim) together to provides autocompletion, syntax checking, and documentation lookup.
-This approach helps keep configuration organized and reduces overhead for the user by keeping them from having to think about what packages to install.
+This approach helps keep configuration organized and reduces overhead for users by keeping them from having to think about what packages to install.

 ## Participating